-For anyone with Homes for Sale in Downingtown PA which were built prior to 1978, they should know about new EPA regulations which took effect on April 22, 2010.
+For anyone with Homes for Sale in Downingtown PA, and all of Chester County which were built prior to 1978, they should know about new EPA regulations which took effect on April 22, 2010.
 These regulations will have a significant affect on renovations both large and small.
 This is important information that you should know if you plan to buy or sell a home.
 The EPA regulation was designed to protect against the risks caused by hazardous lead dust and chips.
 Construction activities such as sanding and demolition can make airborne lead paint, which has been tied to serious health problems.

 The new EPA regulation requires that all contractors whose work causes a disturbance of a painted surface be certified to work with poisonous lead paint.
 The procedures that contractors need to adhere to are extensive; if they fail to abide by these procedures, the face huge fines, loss of certification, license to do business and even jail.
 Primary affected trades are renovators, handymen, painters, demolition contractors, plumbers and electricians but all contractors may be subject in the near future.